sebalatorre/demio-python/README.md

 ```

 ### Ping
-Will return True is succesful or False if failed.
+Will return True if succesful or False if failed.
 ```python
 response = demio.ping
 ```